Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 Basic examination methods

-• Ophthalmoscopy is a way to examine the fundus, retina, nearby vascular tissues.
+• Ophthalmoscopy is a way to examine the fundus, retina, and nearby vascular tissues.
 Determines the degree of strabismus.

 • Gonioscopy is a contact technique that allows you to examine the front of the eye to detect a foreign body or neoplasm.

-• Pachymetry is a method of studying the cornea of \u200b\u200bthe eye with the help of instruments, measuring its thickness.
+• Pachymetry is a method of studying the cornea of the eye using instruments, measuring its thickness.

 • Skiascopy - a shadow test is carried out by observing the shadows on the surface of the pupil when a beam of light falls on it.